How to trade stock options. Short vertical spread

 Choosing of assets for trading can take a long time, especially when it comes to options trading.
 Keeping this in mind, we’ve created the options screener that saves your time and helps find new trading ideas based on a simple principle – buying cheap options or selling expensive ones.

-In this article we’ll discuss one of the vertical spread options trading strategy.
+In this article we’ll learn how to trade stock options and discuss one of the vertical spread options trading strategy.
 The vertical spread is the most basic spread we’ll talk about and it’s the building block of the majority of more complex option spreads.
 Understanding vertical spreads is going to be key to getting a powerful tool when trading options.

 - Scenarios of vertical spread realization

 What is a vertical spread option?